Become a PMF

 - Advanced degree program (completed or pursuing)

 Either transcript (for the required advanced degree or optional undergraduate degree) can be official or unofficial.
-If a transcript is unavailable or missing any of the above required elements, the applicant must submit a letter (or equivalent) from the appropriate school official/department (e.g., admissions, department head, career services, etc.), on letterhead (or proof of enrollment covering the required elements), providing the information requested, and signed (electronic signature is acceptable).
+If the advanced degree transcript is unavailable or missing any of the above required elements, the applicant must submit a letter (or equivalent) from the appropriate school official/department (e.g., admissions, department head, career services, etc.), on letterhead (or proof of enrollment covering the required elements), providing the information requested, and signed (electronic signature is acceptable).
 The document serves as an alternative to meeting the advanced degree transcript requirements if there are missing required elements.
+For additional information and a sample alternative letter, please see our "PMF Program Required Application Documents and Alternative Letter" posted under the Resources webpage.
 Submitting a combination of the transcript and the alternative showing the missing elements is preferred.
 The alternative should complement the transcript if covering missing elements.
 Applicants must submit their advanced degree transcript under the document type called "Advanced Degree Transcript (and/or Alternative)".
-If the alternative is a separate document, then submit the alternative under the document type called "Other", under the "Upload Documents" section of the application.
+If the alternative is a separate document, then submit the alternative under the document type called "Other," under the "Upload Documents" section of the application.
 If applicable, you may merge your advanced degree transcript and the alternative into a single document to upload under the document type called "Advanced Degree Transcript (and/or Alternative)".
 Applicants are not required to ensure a Student ID# or Social Security Number appears on these documents and may redact such references if applicable.

 If you need a mailing address for the alternative referenced above, you can use the following: U.S. Office of Personnel Management, Presidential Management Fellows Program, 1900 E St, NW, Room 2469, Washington, DC 20415, or you can simply address it to "PMF Program Office" or "To Whom It May Concern" and upload as part of your application.
 NOTE: This address is provided in case your academic institution needs a mailing address; however, the document should not be mailed to the PMF Program Office.
 Applicants should either upload the alternative as part of their application or follow the fax instructions provided on the "Documents" screen during the application process.